Revisiting the cybercrimes (prohibition, prevention, etc.) act 2015

 This article analyses the strategy of the Central Bank of Nigeria (CBN) to recapitalize Nigerian banks in order to pave way for Nigeria’s projected economic goal of achieving a Gross Domestic Product (GDP) of $1 trillion over the next 8 years.
 The article highlights why it is crucial for Nigerian banks to increase their current capital base of N25 million in view of gross loss of value occasioned by depreciation of the Naira and inflationary pressures.
 Importantly, the article addressed strategies which Nigerian banks may explore to raise funds to enable them meet the revised capital requirements.

-The Hidden Faces: unveiling ultimate beneicial ownership in Nigerian entities
+The Hidden Faces: unveiling ultimate beneficial ownership in Nigerian entities

 In the intricate world of corporate governance, understanding the nuances of significant control or ultimate beneficial ownership is akin to unravelling a well-guarded secret.
 This crucial aspect of the corporate governance has long been shrouded in mystery under the Nigerian corporate legal landscape.
 For decades, the identities of those who truly possess control and derive economic benefits from Nigeria entities have remained concealed, often shielded by layers of opaque entities and offshore structures.
 This lack of transparency has not only raised concerns about financial integrity and accountability but also hindered the country’s efforts to combat corruption, money laundering, and illicit financial flows.